 I had not made any scones before so this was my first try and now that I know how easy it is, I am definitely hooked.
-For these scones you need the following ingredients:
+For these orange chocolate scones you need the following ingredients:

 - baking powder